-These cheesy jalapeño grits were inspired by a recent trip to a trendy new restaurant in Maryland.
+These warm and delicious jalapeño cheddar cheese grits were inspired by a recent trip to a trendy new restaurant in Maryland.

 Our family of four traveled down south to spend New Year’s visiting my dad’s side of the family this year.
 For New Year’s Eve, we all roamed around the streets of downtown Annapolis, my hometown.
 It was literally a walk down memory lane as we walked past my old elementary school, my mom’s old travel agency, and several of the places the Mr. and I went on dates in our 20s.